-Dave Hibbert opened the scoring in that game and also had the honour of scoring the first competitive goal at the stadium, a penalty which sealed a 1-0 win over Bradford City in League Two in August 2007.
+Dave Hibbert opened the scoring in that game and also had the honour of scoring the first competitive goal at the stadium, a penalty that sealed a 1-0 win over Bradford City in League Two in August 2007.

 But the biggest crowd to attend an event at the stadium was more than 15,000 for a concert held by Sir Elton John in June 2011.

-The move to a new stadium has helped raise Shrewsbury Town's profile and has been a catalyst for a host of exciting new signings to join the Club, the impressive facilities on offer acting as a major draw card.
+The move to a new stadium has helped raise Shrewsbury Town's profile and has been a catalyst for a host of exciting new signings to join the club, the impressive facilities on offer acting as a major draw card.

 Its banqueting and conference facilities ensure the stadium is often a hive of activity, even on non-matchdays.